Tender Jargon Buster

 Best Practice / Good Practice

-Proven and documented working practices that provide optimum operational performance within a specific business environment e.g. ‘best in field’.
+Proven and documented working practices for optimal performance within a specific business environment e.g. ‘best in field’.

 Better Quality Services – BQS